TechnoNenehno/AMS_seminar/README.md

 	      -v /media/FastDataMama/brunobanani/data/datasets/bizjak:/app/datasets \ \
 	      -v weights_volume:/app/weights \    \
 	      docker_image_name \

 In the second line we bind the data into the container which is then used by train.py.
 The third line mounts a weights volume in which weights are stored after finishing training.
 From the obtained weights our deformations are built for us automatically by eval.py.
-Lastly our container stops and has deformations ready in the outputs folder. \
+Lastly our container stops and has deformations ready in the outputs folder.
 4. Copy deformations from the container to somewhere on disk with: \
-docker cp container_name:/app/outputs/ /path/to/your/deformations \
+docker cp container_name:/app/outputs/ /path/to/your/deformations
-5. Run evaluation with command below.
+5. Run test/evaluation with command below.
 Make sure you add your path to deformations + /outputs. \
 docker run     --rm     -u $UID:$UID     \      \
 	      -v /path/to/your/deformations/outputs:/input    \     \
  	      -v /path/to/your/output:/output/    \     \
  	      evaluation_image_name python evaluation.py -v   \

 ## Data preperation
-Automatically implemented inside train.
+Data is decimated inside the train.py function to shape (128,128,128) before processing.

 ## Train Commands
 Defined in the entry.sh.
-Adjust as needed but keep in mind weights checkpoints are starting to get saved only after 1000 steps.
+Adjust as needed but keep in mind weights checkpoints are stored after 1000 steps.

 ## Test Commands
 Testing is done with step 5.